tractr/directus-sync/packages/api/README.md

 - `DELETE /directus-extension-sync/table/:table/sync_id/:sync_id`: Remove a mapping by SyncID.
 - `DELETE /directus-extension-sync/table/:table/local_id/:local_id`: Remove a mapping by local ID.

+### Helpers

+- `DELETE /directus-extension-sync/helpers/permissions/duplicates`: Remove conflicts in permissions when there are duplicated groups "role + collection + action".

 ## Development

 Link the package to a development Directus instance: